UST Plaza Benavides: Usage

 The Rizal Lane during the visit of Queen Sofía of Spain in 2012.

 The annual UST Inter-School On-the-Spot Painting Competition is usually held in the plaza.

 When Queen Sofía of Spain visited UST in 2012, she was welcomed by the university rector at Rizal Lane before laying a wreath at the Benavides Statue.

 In 2015, Pope Francis entered the UST campus through the Arch of the Centuries.
 He then went to an open-top vehicle for a motorcade which began at Rizal Lane, passing through the Benavides Monument and Plaza Mayor.

-In 2016, the UAAP Season 79 held its opening ceremonies at the UST campus.
+In 2016 and 2025, the opening ceremonies of the UAAP Season 79 and 88 were held at the UST campus.
 Student-athletes from the 8 participating schools passed through the Arch of the Centuries and Rizal Lane in a parade leading to the Plaza Mayor.